JM-Lazaro/KB/README.md

-# How to Create a Multi-Node Cluster using Vagrant VMs
+# How to Create a Multi-Node Cluster using Kubeadm on Vagrant VMs

 # Introduction